 Nearly all of our products and services are web-based, and online performance marketing is data-driven.
 As a result, the amount of data stored on our servers has been increasing.
 We gather, transmit and store information about our users and marketing and media partners, including personally identifiable information.
 This information may include social security numbers, credit scores, credit card information, and financial and health information, some of which is held or managed by our third-party vendors.
 As a result, we are subject to certain contractual terms, including third-party security reviews, as well as federal, state and foreign laws and regulations designed to protect personally identifiable information.
 Complying with these contractual terms and various laws could cause us to incur substantial costs or require us to change our business practices in a manner adverse to our business.
 In addition, our existing security measures may not be successful in preventing security breaches.
 As we grow our business, we expect to continue to invest in technology services, hardware and software.
 Creating the appropriate security support for our technology platforms is expensive and complex, and our execution could result in inefficiencies or operational failures and increased vulnerability to cyber-attacks.
 We may also make commitments to our clients regarding our security practices in connection with clients' due diligence.
 If we do not adequately implement and enforce these security policies to the satisfaction of our clients, we could be in violation of our commitments to our clients and this could result in a loss of client confidence, damage to our reputation and loss of business.
 Despite our implementation of security measures and controls, our information technology and infrastructure are susceptible to circumvention by an internal party or third-party, such that electronic or physical computer break-ins, cyber-attacks, malware, ransomware, viruses, social engineering (including phishing attacks), fraud, employee error and other disruptions and security breaches that could result in third-parties gaining unauthorized access to our systems and data.
-In addition, the increased use of mobile devices increases the risk of unintentional disclosure of data including personally identifiable information.
+Moreover, retaliatory acts by Russia in response to economic sanctions or other measures taken by the international community against Russia arising from the Russia-Ukraine military conflict could include an increased number or severity of cyberattacks from Russia or its allies.
 We may be unable to anticipate all our vulnerabilities and implement adequate preventative measures and, in some cases, we may not be able to immediately detect a security incident.
 In the past, we have experienced security incidents involving access to our databases.
 Although to our knowledge no sensitive financial or personal information has been compromised and no statutory breach notification has been required, any future security incidents could result in the compromise of such data and subject us to liability or remediation expense or result in cancellation of client contracts.
 Any security incident may also result in a misappropriation of our proprietary information or that of our users, clients and third-party publishers, which could result in legal and financial liability, as well as harm to our reputation.
 Any compromise of our security could limit the adoption of our products and services and have an adverse effect on our business.